 The evidence on-screen time is clear: less screen time is better for kids.

-Children today spend less time outside and participate in less physical exercise than earlier generations, according to studies.
+Children today spend less time outside and participate in less physical exercise than earlier generations and more time online due to our tech-obsessed world.

 Today’s kids socialize less and have fewer face-to-face contacts, resulting in fewer meaningful ties and bonds with friends and family members.

-Although technology has its place, it is apparent that imposing screen time limitations for children, especially those under the age of five, is beneficial.
+Although technology has its place, it is apparent that imposing use of technology limitations for children and advocating for your kids to spend more time in the real world, especially those under the age of five, is beneficial.

-Raising children, especially unplugged children is difficult in this day and age.
+Raising children, especially unplugged children is difficult in this day and age, especially because with cell phones in our hands we are also constantly in front of the screen.

 Children have an inexhaustible source of energy and require continual supervision.
 Parents sometimes just need a break or some time to prepare supper while their children are happily busy.

-There is a time and a place for screens, no doubt.
+There is a time and a place for kids’ screen time, no doubt.

-Whether you want to reduce your children’s screen time, create realistic restrictions so they aren’t addicted to their gadgets, or completely remove it, here are some simple methods to get your kids off screens – without beginning a power struggle or losing your mind.
+Whether you want to limit screen use, create realistic restrictions so they aren’t addicted to their gadgets, or completely remove it, here are some simple methods to get your kids off screens – without beginning a power struggle or losing your mind.

 Simple Ways to Reduce Your Child’s Screen Time